kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Dialog Overhaul/To Do.md

 ## Fix stuff

 - [x] Actor Profile show portrait / show token options are not working anymore; instead, it just opens the image selection menu.
+- [ ] Fix startup failure.
+The settings dialog must be a FormApplication or subclass in order to be opened from the main config dialog.